Buttermuffles/BH-System/OCR_SETUP_GUIDE.md

 - Windows: Install with `winget install UB-Mannheim.TesseractOCR`
 - Linux: `sudo apt-get install tesseract-ocr`
 - Ensure Tesseract is in PATH or set `TESSERACT_CMD`

+### "Poppler not found" or "Unable to get page count"
+- Windows: Install with `winget install poppler`
+- Linux: `sudo apt-get install poppler-utils`
+- macOS: `brew install poppler`
+- If not in PATH, set `POPPLER_PATH` in `.env` to the poppler bin directory

 ### Online OCR fails with "API key error"
 - Verify `CHANDRA_API_KEY` in `.env`